 Last week we gave you a little recap on our journey as a young company so far.
-If you didn’t know before, you know it since then: For start-ups, success and learnings come hand in hand.
+If you didn’t know before, you’ve known it since then: For start-ups, success and learnings come hand in hand.
 Also, you probably remember that for 2019, we’re not planning on taking it easy on ourselves.

 Clearly, though, growing Frontastic with the speed and the quality we are planning to, will not be possible without a whole bunch of new, talented and fun colleagues.
 So, right now, we’re proud to kick off the New Year with the successful recruitment of a pretty diverse group of skilled, internationally oriented people from various professional backgrounds.